top of page

 Stay in Hostels and Social Hotels

-For solo travelers looking to meet people, staying in hostels or social hotels in major cities like Cairo and Alexandria is a great choice.
-These places often have communal areas where you can connect with other travelers.
+For solo travellers looking to meet people, staying in hostels or social hotels in major cities like Cairo and Alexandria is a great choice.
+These places often have communal areas where you can connect with other travellers.
 Many hostels also organize group activities such as city tours, cooking classes, or evening entertainment.

 Adventure Activities